RememberOfLife/mirabel/README.md

 * main_ctrl should be a context object (low prio)

 ## ideas
+* maybe replace SDL_net with another cpp raw networking lib (https://github.com/SLikeSoft/SLikeNet) so we dont have to download opengl on a server just for it
+  * for now just try to spoof sdl for sdl net lib with some fake sdl functions it can use
+  * or just copy all the files into this project along with the license
 * lobbies for hidden info / random move games could provide functionality to make their outcomes and playout provably fair
   * https://crypto.stackexchange.com/questions/99927/provably-fair-card-deck-used-by-client-and-server
 * maybe put default metagui shortcuts somewhere else, this way frontends arent blocked as much from using ctrl